Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Introduction

-\Ac{GWDA} is confronted with challenges stemming from the high-dimensional parameter space and the presence of non-Gaussian artifacts in the interferometer background \cite{covas_identification_2018}.
+\Ac{GWDA} is confronted with challenges stemming from the high-dimensional parameter space and the presence of non-Gaussian, non-stationary artifacts in the interferometer background \cite{covas_identification_2018}.
 The introduction of \ac{AI}, particularly \ac{DL} algorithms, offers a promising avenue to address these challenges \cite{bambi_advances_2021,cuoco_machine_2020}.
 These algorithms are characterized by their computational efficiency, leveraging accelerated hardware for rapid solutions \cite{benedetto_ai_2023}.
 Their scalability ensures they can handle extensive datasets, providing reliable model performance estimates \cite{huerta_accelerated_2021}.
 The modular nature of these algorithms facilitates adaptability, allowing for the streamlined incorporation of new methodologies \cite{ma_ensemble_2022}.
 Furthermore, the generalization capabilities of \ac{DL} models ensure consistent performance across varied \ac{GWDA} scenarios \cite{mcginn_generalised_2021}.
-In light of these advancements, our review undertakes: \begin{itemize} \item The paper reviews various AI-driven approaches to gravitational wave data analysis, \textbf{covering every stage} of the entire pipeline, from waveform modeling to scientific discoveries. \item We offer \textbf{the first exploration} of AI's application in gravitational waveform modeling, showcasing novel methodologies and their accuracy. \item We also present \textbf{the first exploration} of AI's role in dramatically accelerating parameter estimation within gravitational wave studies. \item This paper presents \textbf{the most comprehensive review to date}, seamlessly integrating the latest advancements in \ac{AI} with their practical applications in the field of gravitational wave data analysis. \item Our study culminates in a \textbf{meta-analysis}, synthesizing insights and trends from diverse AI applications in gravitational wave data analysis, discussing the fusion of AI and gravitational wave data analysis, and opening new avenues for insights and \textbf{future research directions}. \end{itemize} With this exploration, we aim to offer a panoramic view, intertwining the intricacies of \ac{AI} with the mysteries of \acp{GW}, underscoring the transformative potential of their collaboration.
+Several recent reviews have explored the application of AI in \ac{GWDA}.
+Notably, Refs. \cite{benedetto_ai_2023,bambi_advances_2021,cuoco_machine_2020} focus primarily on ground-based, detectors, while Ref. \cite{cuoco_applications_2024} offers a more comprehensive overview of the field without providing an overall statistical analysis of the literature.
+In light of these advancements, our review undertakes: \begin{itemize} \item The paper reviews various AI-driven approaches to \ac{GWDA}, \textbf{covering every stage} of the entire compact binary coalescences search pipeline, from waveform modeling to scientific discoveries. \item We offer the review of AI's application in gravitational waveform modeling, showcasing novel methodologies and their accuracy. \item We also present the review of AI's role in dramatically accelerating parameter estimation within gravitational wave studies. \item This paper presents \textbf{the most comprehensive review to date}, seamlessly integrating the latest advancements in \ac{AI} with their practical applications in the field of \ac{GWDA}. \item Our study culminates in a \textbf{meta-analysis}, synthesizing insights and trends from diverse AI applications in \ac{GWDA}, discussing the fusion of AI and \ac{GWDA}, and opening new avenues for insights and \textbf{future research directions}. \end{itemize} With this exploration, we aim to offer a panoramic view, intertwining the intricacies of \ac{AI} with the mysteries of \acp{GW}, underscoring the transformative potential of their collaboration.

 The remainder of this review is structured to provide a comprehensive overview of the intersection between \ac{AI} and \acp{GWDA} (\Cref{fig:paper_structure}).
 In \Cref{sec:dl}, we briefly introduce the development of \ac{DL}.
 In \Cref{sec:waveform}, we delve into waveform modeling, discussing both traditional methods and the advancements brought about by \ac{DL}. \Cref{sec:dq} is dedicated to data quality management, encompassing topics from data quality labeling to noise suppression.
 Signal detection, a pivotal stage in the analysis, is covered in \Cref{sec:detection}, where we explore various methods and their implications.
 Parameter estimation, a complex yet crucial aspect, is dissected in \Cref{sec:pe}.
 Moving beyond the technicalities, \Cref{sec:science} sheds light on the broader scientific discoveries enabled by these methodologies.
 Lastly, in \Cref{sec:discussion}, we offer a meta-analysis of the literature, discuss futuristic insights, and chart potential directions for the field.